philwc/VersionDB/README.md

 * Web Front End:

-There is an example file ([a relative link](index.php)) for how to use the front end.
+There is an example file ([index.php](index.php)) for how to use the front end.
 The fields may be rendered by the class, using

 ```php
 $change = new \philwc\Web\AddChange();